Holy-Shine/GitToc/README.md

 ## Usage

 Assuming that your target file's name is `targetFile.md`.
-Just type this command in your shell:
+Just type this command in shell:

  ```shell
 > python gitToc.py targetFile.md
  ```

-You will get a new markdown file named `targetFile_with_toc.md` in your current directory.
+You will get a new markdown file named `targetFile_with_toc.md` in current directory.